 Selective Service & Drug Penalties for Aid Canceled

-The FAFSA Simplification Act (Act) was enacted into law on December 27, 2020, as part of the Consolidated Appropriations Act, 2021.
-The Act makes many important changes to the Higher Education Act of 1965 (HEA) and the Free Application for Federal Student Aid (FAFSA).
+The FAFSA Simplification Act was enacted on December 27, 2020, as part of the Consolidated Appropriations Act, 2021.
+The Act made many important changes to the Higher Education Act of 1965 (HEA) and the Free Application for Federal Student Aid (FAFSA).

-While the Act (as amended) directs most changes to happen for the 2024-25 academic year, the U.S. Department of Education (Department) was authorized to implement changes earlier when possible.
-Required notification has been made to eliminate two requirements for aid eligibility beginning with 2021-22 as of August 16, 2021.
+While the Act (as amended) directed most changes to happen for the 2024-25 academic year, the U.S. Department of Education was authorized to implement changes earlier when possible.
+Required notification was made to eliminate two requirements for aid eligibility beginning with 2021-22.

 Selective Service Registration